 Modified Quiet Hours will be in effect at all other times.
 During Modified Quiet Hours, noise should not be heard more than three (3) doors from the source.
 At any time a resident's right to a quieter environment should be honored.

 Although precautions are taken to maintain adequate security, the University cannot assume the responsibility for the loss of or damage to student possessions.
 Students or their parents are encouraged to carry appropriate insurance to cover such losses.
 Theft/damage insurance is available to residents through a private insurance company.
 The Housing and Residence Life Office has brochures concerning this program.
 Each resident should be encouraged to provide for the security of their belongs by locking their doors.
-Any thefts should be reported to the University Police and the Community Director.
+Any thefts should be reported to the University Police and the Housing Staff.

 A good standard of room cleanliness is required of all residents.
 Beds must be made, room swept, and waste baskets emptied as needed.
 Possessions are to be kept in order.
 Vacuum cleaners, brooms, etc. must be returned to hall closets/staff members.
 Room inspections will be done approximately four times throughout the semester.
 A sample Room Cleanliness/Inventory Form is included in this guide.
 Staff should knock on the door and ask the resident to enter to complete the room inspection.
 In the absence of the resident, staff can enter the room but should only do a visual inspection from the doorway.
 Residents whose rooms are rated "poor" will be given a reprimand and asked to clean their room.
 It is the responsibility of the RA to follow-up on this matter and ensure the room has been brought up to a satisfactory and sanitary condition.